Court appears reluctant to order dismissal of Flynn case

 “There’s nothing wrong with him holding a hearing as far as I know.
 I don’t know of any authority that says he can’t hold a hearing before he takes action,” said Judge Karen LeCraft Henderson, a nominee of former President George H.W.
 Bush.

-The Justice Department now contends that any statements Flynn made to the FBI were not material to the broader counterintelligence investigation into the Trump campaign and Russia, prompting dismay from former law enforcement officials involved in the investigation who say law enforcement was justified in being leery of Flynn's actions.
+Justice Department officials say they’ve concluded that Flynn’s interactions with the diplomat, in which the men discussed sanctions imposed on Russia for election interference, were appropriate and that there was insufficient basis for the FBI to interview him.
+The officials say Flynn’s statements to the FBI were not material to the broader counterintelligence investigation into the Trump campaign and Russia.

-Rather than immediately dismiss the case, Sullivan appointed a retired federal judge to argue against the Justice Department's position and to consider whether Flynn — who previously admitted guilt but now asserts his innocence — should face perjury charges.
+But rather than immediately dismiss the case, Sullivan appointed a retired federal judge to argue against the Justice Department’s position and to consider whether Flynn — who previously admitted guilt but now asserts his innocence — should be held in criminal contempt for perjury.
 That ex-judge, John Gleeson, said in a filing this week that the move to dismiss the case amounted to an abuse of power.

-The dismissal motion is one in a series of steps Barr has taken to scrutinize the Russia investigation and decisions made by both his subordinates and predecessors at the Justice Department.
-He appointed prosecutors to investigate the handling of the Flynn case and the origins of the Russia probe, and overruled a sentencing recommendation for Trump associate Roger Stone that he thought was unduly harsh,
+The dismissal motion is one in a series of steps Attorney General William Barr has taken to scrutinize the Russia investigation and decisions made by both subordinates and predecessors at the Justice Department.
+He appointed prosecutors to investigate the handling of the Flynn case and the origins of the Russia probe, and overruled a sentencing recommendation for Trump associate Roger Stone that he thought was unduly harsh.

-"It cannot go on any longer," said Powell, who called the prosecution of Flynn a "travesty of justice."
-Powell said "the judge has no authority to do anything further in this case."
+Flynn’s lawyer, Sidney Powell, told the court there was no role for the judge to play now that prosecutors have abandoned their pursuit of Flynn.
+She said Sullivan had no authority to do anything further in the case or to scrutinize the basis for the Justice Department’s decision.

-She later added: "The government has quit, and it's time to leave the field."
+“The government has quit, and it’s time to leave the field,” she added.

-Deputy Solicitor General Jeffrey Wall, arguing on behalf of the Justice Department, said the court should not undertake an "elaborate process" to second-guess the department's reasoning, especially in an environment that he said was highly politicized.
-He balked at the idea that the government would have to publicly respond to arguments from Gleeson that he said impugned the motives of Barr and the Justice Department.
+Deputy Solicitor General Jeffrey Wall, arguing on behalf of the Justice Department, said Sullivan should not be permitted to undertake an “intrusive, fact-intensive inquiry” to second-guess the department’s actions.
+He balked at the idea that the government should have to defend itself, in a “politicized environment,” against arguments from Gleeson that he said impugn the integrity of Barr and the Justice Department.

-"There's no reason not to take that final step," Wall said in asking the court to order Sullivan to dismiss the case.
-"This has already become, and I think is only becoming more of, a public spectacle."
+“This has already become, and I think is only becoming more of, a public spectacle,” Wall said.
+“It threatens to harm not just the integrity of the executive and its prosecutorial discretion and its deliberative processes, but I think frankly it threatens to do harm to the judiciary as well.”

 The court appeared skeptical of arguments from lawyers for both Flynn and the government.

-Judge Robert Wilkins, an appointee of former President Barack Obama, asked why Sullivan was not empowered under case law to conduct an independent evaluation of the department's new position.
-He noted that if Sullivan were to deny the motion to dismiss, Flynn or the department could simply return to the appeals court to press their case again.
+Judge Robert Wilkins, an appointee of former President Barack Obama, asked why Sullivan was not empowered to conduct an independent evaluation of the case and the department’s new position.
+He noted that if Sullivan were to reject the motion to dismiss, Flynn’s lawyers could simply return to the appeals court to press their case again.

 And Henderson said Flynn’s attorneys were seeking a “drastic remedy” in urging the appeals court to weigh in before Sullivan has had a chance to, especially since Sullivan may ultimately reject Gleeson’s position and decide in favor of the Justice Department.